Board of Directors

 I’m interested in history, geography, travel and photography.
 Nancy and I are immensely thankful that we can still pick up our packs and go hiking in the mountains.

 We moved here to be near our son and his family, long-time Kootenay residents.
-Our daughter and her family live in Ottawa.
-Any time spent with our four granddaughters, here or there, is time we treasure.
+Our daughter and her family live in Ottawa and any time spent with our four granddaughters, here or there, is time we treasure.